shajra/nix-project/README.md

 the `nix/default.nix` in the skeleton project derives packages from `sources.json`.
 You can make more Nix expressions in this directory and reference them in `nix/default.nix`.

-See the [Nix manual](https://nixos.org/nix/manual) and [Nixpkgs manual](https://nixos.org/nixpkgs/manual) for more information on making your own Nix expressions using the Nixpkgs repository as a foundation.
+The [official Nix documentation](https://nixos.org/learn.html) is a good place to find more information on making your own Nix expressions using the Nixpkgs repository as a foundation, specifically the [Nix manual](https://nixos.org/nix/manual) and [Nixpkgs manual](https://nixos.org/nixpkgs/manual)

 # Release<a id="sec-3"></a>